 To find your nearest pharmacy visit www.nhs.uk or text the word ‘Pharmacy’ to 64746 to receive three free texts with details of your nearest pharmacies.
 To check opening hours and rotas, click here.

 Don’t forget to order your repeat prescriptions before the Bank Holiday!

 Pharmacists can arrange an emergency supply of medicines if you forget, even if you don’t live in Cornwall.

-Find out which pharmacies are open during the Easter break here.
+Find out which pharmacies are open during the bank holiday break here.

 What services do pharmacies offer?